verberktstan/swark/README.md

 ## Example - Integrate swark.authom & swark.cedric

+> Note: Cedric's CSV implementation is currently clj only!

 Let's say you want to store a user record, some credentials and check their credentials.
 You can use swark.cedric for the persistence part, and swark.authom for the authentication part.